T5DW/Call-Of-Duty-SP-MODS/README.md

 Latest Steam Version For Most of them besides T7MP Mod And T5SP Mod And IW4SP Mod

-MOD Is Stil In Development So Beware of Updates
+MOD Is Still In Development So Beware of Updates